The Blue Nose Pitbull is a rare type of Pitbull. They are as a result of a recessive gene which means they are bred from a smaller gene pool.

 Perhaps not ideal for a first time dog owner, these guys thrive with an owner who understands the importance of early training and socialization.

-They are powerful and confident with an unfaltering zest for life.
-They are still battling a bad press but you really couldn’t ask for a more courageous companion – just make sure they’re legal in your state and not beholden to Breed Specific Legislation.
+Still battling a bad press, but you really couldn’t ask for a more courageous companion, just make sure they’re legal in your state and not beholden to Breed Specific Legislation before purchasing one.